MichalMroz21/Battle-Ships/README.md

 <h3>Advanced logic of the game</h3>

-To turn the extended logic type: EXTENDED_SHIPS.
+To turn the extended logic write: EXTENDED_SHIPS.

 Printing can be extended by using PRINT 1.